Why are New Yorkers making Florida their new home? Well, we’ll get into that in this article.

 How much will this move cost?
 We’ll also answer that in the article but here’s a quick answer.

-Quick Answer: The average cost to move from New York to Florida will range from $1,700-$3,000. depending on the size, route, distance, and timing of the move.
+Quick Answer: The average cost to move from New York to Florida will range from $1,700 to $5,000 depending on the size, route, distance, and date of the move.
 Hiring a professional moving company will be on the more expensive side.
 Renting a truck or using a moving container will save you money but also require a lot more work.

 Expect more detail and other moving insights that will be super useful to anyone thinking about making this long-distance move.